AndrewZinc/Expect_Life-Redux/README.md

 * [CIA - The World Factbook](https://www.cia.gov/the-world-factbook/)

 ISSA is the world’s leading international organization for social security institutions, government departments and agencies.
 The ISSA compiles international country profiles with information about the scope and breadth of each country's social security program(s).
 They provided the type of system employed by each of the countries in this study, as well as the definitions of the system types.
 Links to the country profiles are included within the [Country Profile Urls](./Clean_Data/master_country_list/country_profile_urls.csv) file.

+## References

+The following collection of research papers inspired the exploration into Primary Feature Analysis.